Munkar and Nakir: Cultural interpretations

-There is no reference to Munkar and Nakir in the Quran.
-Their names are first mentioned by Tirmidhi in the hadith tradition.
-Tirmidhi is known to have visited Iraq.
-This suggests that the names of Munkar and Nakir are introduced to Islamic beliefs during an early stage in the Islamization of Mesopotamia (or Iraq).
-The Mesopotamians still believed in the sun god Shamash, as well as Nergal and several other Babylonian gods at the time Islam was introduced.Thus, Nergal the god of the Underworld who is symbolized by the planet Mars, is a possible prototype for Munkar and Nakir.
+The Mesopotamians still believed in the sun god Shamash, as well as Nergal and several other Babylonian gods at the time Islam was introduced.
+Thus, Nergal the god of the Underworld who is symbolized by the planet Mars, is a possible prototype for Munkar and Nakir.
 Astrologically, Munkar and Nakir share more clues in their Martian characteristics which connect them to Nergal.

 In stark contrast, scholar A. J. Wensinck found the association of Munkar and Nakir to the root NKR to be unlikely.
 Similarly, scholar John MacDonald believes the names of the two angels have not been satisfactorily explained, although given that they are in the passive form, they may be understood as "unknown" or "disguised", much in the same way how angels visit graves in disguise in Judaism.
 Rabbinic literature offers many traditions about punishing angels, chastising the dead.